iolab-uniud/ms-cflp-ci/README.md

 # Multi-Source Capacitated Facility Location Problem with Customer Incompatibilities (MS-CFLP-CI).

-This repository contains instances, best solutions, log files, and the source code for MS-CFLP-CI of the paper *Multi-Neighborhood Simulated Annealing for the Capacitated Facility Location Problem with Customer Incompatibilities* by Sara Ceschia and Andrea Schaerf, submitted for publication.
+This repository contains instances, best solutions, log files, and the source code for MS-CFLP-CI of the paper *Multi-Neighborhood Simulated Annealing for the Capacitated Facility Location Problem with Customer Incompatibilities* by Sara Ceschia and Andrea Schaerf, accepted for publication on *Computers and Industrial Engineering*.

 ------------------------------------------------------------------------